mmisw/mmiorr-docs/docs/api/index.md

-!!! tip
-    _Page Status_: **Current**  (Some API descriptions may not be complete.)

-# ORR Ont API Documentation
+# ORR API Documentation

-The API documentation is described in detail for each ORR instance according to the current version of the ORR Ont software being used.
+The API documentation is described in detail for each ORR instance according to the version of the ORR Ont software being used.
-Note that, besides containing the documentation itself, the API Documentation pages below also allow users to directly exercise the API against the corresponding ORR Ont REST endpoint.
+Besides containing the documentation itself, the API Documentation pages referenced below also allow users to directly exercise the API against the corresponding ORR REST endpoint.

-The following ORR Ont instances provide or will be providing such documentation:
+The following ORR instances provide or will be providing such documentation:

 |ORR Instance| API Documentation | Main Page |
 |-|-|-|